gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 **addSitemap** (optional)
 `(type: boolean, default: false)`

 Whether you want to create a site map.
-If set to `true`, please make sure that you provide your production gatsby website url in the SiteUrl option.
+If set to `true`, make sure that you provide your production gatsby website url in the SiteUrl option.

 ---